Bernie Sanders 2020 presidential campaign: Super Tuesday and subsequent voting

-Shortly before Super Tuesday, Biden won the South Carolina, a victory that was largely attributed to Rep. Jim Clyburn's (D-SC) endorsement of him.
+Shortly before Super Tuesday, Biden won the South Carolina primary, a victory that was largely attributed to Rep. Jim Clyburn's (D-SC) endorsement of him.
 Biden also received multiple key endorsements of former 2020 Democratic primary competitors, adding to his momentum.
 Following Biden attaining the lead in the election during the Super Tuesday primaries, Sanders said he would drop out if Biden ends up having more pledged delegates than him by the time of the 2020 Democratic National Convention in July, eliminating the need for superdelegate intervention in the event of a contested convention.

 One week after Super Tuesday, the Michigan primary, which in 2016 gave the Sanders campaign a critical boost, was a decisive victory for Biden.
 The North Dakota primary was the sole victory for Sanders on the week after Super Tuesday.
 On March 14, Sanders won the Northern Mariana Islands caucuses, a minor contest awarding him 4 delegates.

 The day after the March 17 primaries, in which Biden won all three states by wide margins, Sanders said his team was "assessing the state of our campaign" but that it would not be ending.
 The campaign later deactivated its Facebook advertisements.
 Aides to both his and Biden's campaign said they were in contact with one another regarding the coronavirus pandemic, which caused many of the upcoming primaries to be postponed.